DecisionsDev/odm-for-container-getting-started/doc/topics/tut_icp_gs_clean_db_lsn.md

 **Procedure**

 1. Open the Decision Center Business console.
-2. Log in as an administrator as `odmAdmin`.
+2. Log in as **admin user**.
 You must be an administrator to remove the decision service.
-The `rtsUser1` login cannot remove the decision service.
+The **business user** cannot remove the decision service.
 3. Open the **Library** tab.
 4. Hover over the Miniloan Service box, open the drop-down menu, and click **Delete**:![Image shows the drop-down menu](../images/scrn_delete_decision_service.jpg)